The Poky Little Puppy: Synopsis

 This pattern then repeats itself, only with chocolate custard for dessert instead of rice pudding.
+But their mother was greatly displeased.
+She (again) punishes the Poky Little Puppy's siblings.
+(That is, as she says, "So you are the little puppies who are going to dig holes under fences!
+No chocolate custard tonight!".)
 Once again, the Poky Little Puppy avoids punishment while everyone else is asleep.
 He eats up the chocolate custard withheld because of the fence digging incident.
-Again, not knowing he is going to be punished, he secretly eats the chocolate custard too, and again crawls into bed happy as a lark.
+Then he (again, not knowing he is going to be punished) secretly avoids punishment, eats the chocolate custard too, and again crawls into bed happy as a lark.
+(Again, the other puppies were denied.
+And they --again-- did not notice the Poky Little Puppy.)